spinnaker/spinnaker.github.io/setup/triggers/amazon.md

 ```
 * Make a note of the TopicArn.
 You will need this to configure Echo via the echo-local.yml file to tell Spinnaker to subscribe to this topic.

-## Creating an Simple Queue Service (SQS) Queue
+## Creating an Simple Queue Service (SQS) Queue (Optional)

-The next step is to create an SQS Queue that will receive the notification messages.
+At this point, you can also create an SQS Queue that will receive the notification messages.

+Spinnaker will do this part for you, provided that you specify what would be a valid name for the QueueARN in the `echo-local.yml`.

+If you'd like to create the queue yourself manually, follow these instructions.
+Otherwise skip to
+the section below about [Configuring your S3 Bucket](#configuring-an-s3-bucket-to-send-notifications).

 Use the AWS Command Line tool or the AWS Console website to create an SQS Queue that Spinnaker will listen to.
 You can do this by running the following commands: